MeIsGaggy/MTG-Card-Scanner-Sorter/README.md

 pip install --upgrade --force-reinstall \
   "git+https://github.com/MeIsGaggy/MTG-Card-Scanner-Sorter@[VERSION CODE]#egg=mtg_scanner"
 ```
-Where is states [VERSION CODE] you need to paste the vX.X.X from the latest release
+Where it states [VERSION CODE] you need to paste the vX.X.X from the latest release
 ---

 ## 🚀 Quick start (Exports are optional)